michelepatella/mmeletricarservice.it/README.md

 ### 🌐 Client-side

 🎯 **Role**
-It represents the UI of the application, developed as a Single-Page Application.
+It represents the UI of the application, developed as a Single-Page Application and deployed on Vercel.
 It represents the frontend of the system: everything the user sees and interacts with.

 🛡️ **Responsibility**